Sign In

 Media Privacy offers enhanced control over supplement visibility by providing three distinct visibility statuses: Private, Public, and Conditional.

-• Private: Supplements are visible only to you, your broker, and MLS staff.
+• Private: Supplements are visible only to MLS subscribers.
+This is the current system default.

-• Conditional: Supplements are shown publicly only when the listing is in an active (on-market) status and hidden once the listing moves off-market.
+• Conditional: Supplements are shown as public only when the listing is in an active (on-market) status and private once the listing moves off-market.

 This granular control helps agents manage sensitive documents effectively, balancing privacy with the need for transparency during the listing lifecycle.